jrroosevelt/VS2PCG/VS2PCG_glossary.md

 **Multiple strikes at once:**
 Some powers or card abilities (such as **A Necessary Evil**) allow a character to strike more than once.
 If an attacker is striking multiple times, typically you just add the striker's ATK value for the number of strikes.
 For example, **A Necessary Evil** allows an attacker to strike an additional time.
 So, if the attacker had an ATK value of 5, that attacker would instead strike for 10.

 If a defender is able to strike multiple times, you can either strike the same attacker multiple times (add the ATK value) or strike multiple attackers.
 For example, let's say you are team-attacked by 2 attackers.
-If you have 5 ATK and an ability that allows you strike twice during that combat, you could either A.) strike the same attacker twice (total of 10 ATK) or B.) Strike each defender once with
+If you have 5 ATK and an ability that allows you strike twice during that combat, you could either A.) strike the same attacker twice (total of 10 ATK) or B.) Strike each defender once with 5 ATK.

 # Survives
 A character is considered to have survived if it made it through combat resolution without getting stunned.
 This includes Ferocious combat resolution and normal combat resolution.
 Anything that is looking to trigger on Stun/KO and surviving would check at both resolutions.
 If a trigger is looking back to find out who survived, the character must have survived in both Ferocious combat and normal combat.
 It does not count if a combat is cancelled early due to an effect or missing attacker/defender.
 Combat must resolve normally in order for a character to “survive.”